GENERAL ASSEMBLY OF NORTH CAROLINA

 "§ 105-187.62.
 Administration.

-owner or operator of each landfill and transfer station permitted pursuant to
+- The owner or operator of each landfill and transfer station permitted

-scales designed to determine waste tonnage that are approved by the Department of
+maintain scales designed to determine waste tonnage that are approved by

-Agriculture and Consumer Services.
-Each owner or operator shall must record
+the Department of Agriculture and Consumer Services.
+Each owner or operator shall

-waste tonnage at the time the waste is receiveddisposed of in a
+must record waste tonnage at the time the waste is receiveddisposed

-landfill or transferred to a station for disposal outside the State and must
+of in a landfill or transferred to a station for disposal outside the State

-maintain other records as required by the Secretary of Revenue.
-An owner or
+and must maintain other records as required by the Secretary of Revenue.

-operator may add the amount of the solid waste disposal tax due to the charges
+An owner or operator may add the amount of the solid waste disposal tax due to

-made to a third party for disposal of municipal solid waste or construction and
+the charges made to a third party for disposal of municipal solid waste or

 (b) Payment. - The tax imposed by this Article is payable when a return is due.
 A return and payment are due on a quarterly basis.
 A quarterly return covers a calendar quarter and is due by the last day of the month following the end of the quarter.